vyperlang/vyper/docs/compiling-a-contract.rst

 vyper
 -----

-``vyper`` provides command-line access to the compiler.
+``vyper`` provides CLI access to the compiler.
 It can generate various outputs including simple binaries, ASTs, interfaces and source mappings.

 To compile a contract: